 The solution: Foundation systems are required to extend a minimum of 12 in. into undisturbed soil (R403.1.4).
-In cold climates, where the ground freezes in winter, a pier foundation must extend below frost depth.
-This prevents the soil below the pier from freezing and heaving the pier upward.
+In cold climates, where the ground freezes in winter, a pier foundations for non-freestanding decks must extend to a depth below that which is likley to freeze—in some places deeper than 48 in.
+This prevents the soil below the pier from freezing and heaving the pier upward

 Piers must bear on undisturbed soil as well as set below the frost line.
 This could mean the need for 3-ft.-deep footings in some areas.
 However, if the piers are in a backfill region, as is the case with piers nearest the house on a freestanding deck, the footing depth may have to be as deep as 10 ft. to reach undisturbed soil and to comply with code.

 Precast foundation blocks must be set at least 12 in. into the ground.
 However, even in the middle of a lot, the topsoil is tilled roughly 6 in. prior to seeding, so it’s likely that the footing needs to be at least 18 in. deep to comply with code.
 Assume that all deck piers and foundation blocks require some digging.